rodorro/react-members-exercise/README.md

 # Firs React exercise

-In this exercise we are going to familiarize with React.
+In this exercise we are going to get started with React.

 # Steps to build it